In this post, our Roundup lawyers will give you:

 If you read these updates regularly, how long have I been saying this?
 I swear I think he stole it from me.
 I’ve also been saying, like he says, that Monsanto makes a lot of other quality products.
 It does innovate for farmers.
 These two things can be true at the same time.

-I think it is an existential threat not because it is not a situation that can be controlled.
+I think it is an existential threat, not because it is a situation that cannot be controlled.
 It is because Bayer will not do what it knows it must to resolve this litigation.
 Yes, it will have to take some lumps and pay a lot of money in settlements.
 But isn’t that better than going bankrupt?
 That is where we are heading.

 April 6, 2024 – Billion Dollar Verdict Reduced